 Why AI-powered customer engagement fails without complete conversation data

 AI-powered customer engagement has moved from experimentation to expectation.
 Executive teams increasingly assume that artificial intelligence will improve customer experience, increase productivity, and generate insight from everyday interactions.
 In Microsoft-first organizations, this ambition is usually anchored in Dynamics 365 for customer engagement, Microsoft Teams, and Copilot.
-The logic appears sound: apply AI to customer conversations and better outcomes should follow.

 Why complete conversation data is the foundation for AI success